 Homework: these will be assigned in class.
 Due dates are outlined in the syllabus.
 They will be exercises in R, with datasets provided on Canvas, that will require you to apply concepts and code learned in class to different data.
 Homework assignments must be typewritten, and they must look professional.
 You should not simply copy and paste output from R, unless the assignment specifically requires that you do so.
-The first two homework assignments are worth 25 points.
-The third is worth 50 points.
-The fourth is worth 75 points.
+The first homework assignment is worth 20 points.
+The second is worth 30 points.
+The third is worth 40 points.
+The fourth is worth 65 points.

 Learning R is a difficult exercise.
 The best coders and practitioners rarely work alone, and I don't find it realistic to ask you to work alone, either.
 To reiterate: it is permissible to work with your classmates to solve R problems and work on coding assignments.
 This comes with two caveats: (1) you should never "divide and conquer" the assignment.
 All students are responsible for all portions of each assignment (this is actually easy to detect if multiple students get the same questions incorrect), and (2) you are not allowed to collaborate on the "applied" or "discussion" portions of questions.
 For instance, if an assignment says "what does X mean for our study of politics," you must answer it on your own.
-When questions begin with "In your opinion," you must answer it alone.
+When questions begin with "Without consulting others," you must answer it alone.
 I reserve the right to issue no credit if you're found dividing and conquering the assignment.
 See me with any questions.